 I hope this answers your question of how to start working out for the first time.

 Oh, if you like what I’m doing here, let me know.
-Give me some kind of feedback.
+Give me some kind of feedback and ask me questions below.

 P.S.
-Here’s The Second Part Of This Article: How To Start Working Out
+Here’s The First Part Of This Article: How To Start Working Out

 This article is from the book “How To Start Working Out” by Raymond Burton which you can purchase on Amazon right here.